Sequential active learning of low-dimensional model representations for reliability analysis: Learning PLS-PCE models in each SIS level

 After the final level, SIS has converged and we are using samples from the final biasing density $h_M$ to refit a surrogate model that captures the failure hypersurface well.
 The learning function in this case is defined in the spirit of the learning function put forward in \cite{Echard2011}.
 The denominator penalizes samples whose image under $\widehat{G}$ is far away from 0 assuming that therefore they are themselves far away from the failure hypersurface.
 Such samples are unlikely to be misclassified as safe if located in the failure domain or vice versa.
 In all previous levels of SIS, there is no failure hypersurface to be approximated but only importance weights and the resulting ratio of normalizing constants.
-Here, the denominator in the learning function is dropped as there is no benefit to penalizing samples with large absolute image values under $\widehat{G}$. \\~\\ In each AL iteration, the pool is searched for one or several points maximizing $\mathcal{L}\left(\bm{u}\right)$.
-If $n_{\mathrm{add}} > 1$ new points are added per AL iteration, the current sample pool is transformed to the low-dimensional subspace defined by $\mathbf{W}$ in order to identify $n_{\mathrm{add}}$ clusters (e.g., with k-means).
+Here, the denominator in the learning function is dropped, as there is no benefit to penalizing samples with large absolute image values under $\widehat{G}$.

+In each AL iteration, the pool is searched for one or several points maximizing $\mathcal{L}\left(\bm{u}\right)$.
+If $n_{\mathrm{add}} > 1$ new points are added per AL iteration, the current sample pool is transformed to the low-dimensional subspace defined by $\mathbf{W}$ in order to identify $n_{\mathrm{add}}$ clusters (e.g., with $k$-means).
 Clustering in the subspace circumvents the performance deterioration most clustering methods experience in high dimensions \cite{Kriegel2009}.
-The point maximising \cref{eq:learning_function} in each cluster is added to the DoE.
-In this way, the algorithm avoids a local concentration of the DoE in a single region and is also able to handle problems with multiple disconnected failure domains as long as these are contained in the subspace. \\~\\ The active learning is terminated based on the maximum local standard deviation relative to the target average in the intermediate levels or based on the relative change of the probability of failure estimate after the final level:
+The point maximizing \cref{eq:learning_function} in each cluster is added to the training set.
+In this way, the algorithm avoids a local concentration of the training set in a single region and is also able to handle problems with multiple disconnected failure domains as long as these are contained in the subspace.

+The AL is terminated based on the maximum local standard deviation relative to the target average in the intermediate levels or based on the relative change of the probability of failure estimate after the final level: